mrthlinh/FIFA-World-Cup-Prediction/README.md

 # Challenge / Question
 1. If "teamA vs teamB -> win" is equivalent to "teamB vs teamA -> lose", will adding these data make model better?
 (You actually did it in EDA)
 2. According to "draw" and "win" in average odd?
 These two labels seem to be different, why performance of "draw" is bad?
+3. How about classification -> regression
 # Task List
 __Ongoing__
-- [ ] How about classification -> regression
 - [ ] Add more t-test with label "draw"
 - [ ] Group all model results into one graph and draw a preliminary conclusion, set up a baseline
 - [ ] Explore more about result "draw", generate some insight, how to predict these cases?
 - [ ] Explore more about weak team > strong team, generate some insight, how to predict these cases?
 - [ ] Add graph of validation / training curve for hyper-parameters tuning.
 - [ ] Create more data, "teamA vs teamB -> win" is equivalent to "teamB vs teamA -> lose"
-- [ ] Add TensorFlow and Keras model for Deep Learning
 - [ ] Add feature group 1
     - [x] Add h_win_diff, h_draw
     - [ ] Add rank_diff, title_diff